xwiki-contrib/application-forum/README.md

 * Sonar Dashboard: N/A

-This application has been build by the following developers:
+This application has been build with the sponsorship of:

-- XWiki Development Team
-- Curriki Development Team
-- Ludovic Dubost, XWiki SAS
-- Maxim Ionut, XWiki SAS
-- Anca Luca, XWiki SAS
-- Alexandru Cotiugă, XWiki SAS

-with the sponsorship of:

 - Curriki.org
 - Opcalia